THIS PROGRAM IS OFFERED TO GRADES 4 – 5. See below for details.

 The student needs to have his/her Computer (Mac or Window) to Create your scratch account before the first class.

-Lesson Overview
+Course Overview

-Lesson 1 : Introduction to Scratch and its interface / Stage, Sprites, Blocks and Sprit area / Using motion blocks
+Week 1 : Introduction to Scratch and its interface / Stage, Sprites, Blocks and Sprite area / Using motion blocks / Introduction to event blocks

-Lesson 2 : Building a simple interactive project using events and sounds / Using loops for animation and
+Week 2 : Building a simple interactive project using events and sounds / Using loops for animation and repeated actions / Use Arrow Keys / Change Size.

-Lesson 3 : Introduction to “if” and “if-else” blocks / Implementing basic decision- making in projects.
+Week 3 : Introduction to “if” and “if-else” blocks / Implementing basic decision- making in projects.

-Lesson 4 : First animated bible story
+Week 4 : First animated Bible story

-Lesson 5 : Changing Backdrops / Changing Customs / Hide and show
+Week 5 : Changing Backdrops / Changing Customs / Hide and show

-Lesson 6 : Creating Image Effects / Animation / Make Music / if Statement
+Week 6 : Creating Image Effects / Animation / Make Music / if Statement

-Lesson 7 : Finishing the Second animated Bible Story
+Week 7 : Finishing the Second animated Bible Story

 _________________________________________